jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     # NOTES

-  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ shows

   .. code-block:: python

-    E       AssertionError: assert '' is None
+    E   assert '' is None

   because a string_ is not the same :ref:`object<what is a class>` as :ref:`None<what is None?>`.